joelkino/FFPP/README.md

 - **[Optional]** If you wish to contribute code, it is a good idea to run a devenv of the official [CIPP-API](https://github.com/KelvinTegelaar/CIPP-API) and compare output between APIs to ensure both are matching.
 If you follow the complete instructions [here](https://cipp.app/docs/dev/settingup/) you will end up with a devenv for both CIPP and CIPP-API which is ideal.
 Also, it's a nice thing to do to port new functionality back to original CIPP-API if we can do it, to try and maintain feature parity across repositories.

-## Setting up development environment (devenv)
+## Setting up devenv

 ### Clone Repository

-If you are on Windows make sure you have git installed first.
+If you are on Windows make sure you have [git installed](https://git-scm.com/downloads) first.

 On any platform, open cmd/terminal and navigate (`cd`) to where you want to download this project.

-Run the command `git clone git@github.com:White-Knight-IT/CIPP-ALT-API.git`
+Run the command `git clone git@github.com:White-Knight-IT/CIPP-ALT-API.git` and it will download this project into a folder named CIPP-API-ALT.

 ### Secrets